An-Nasr: Summary

 The surah praises Allah for leading numerous people to Islam.
 This surah is also known as "The Victory" as in the victory of Islam as it refers to the conquest of Mecca where Muslims beat the enemies of Islam.

-This surah talks about the very same battle.
-It is said that after this battle people realized the Muslims never lost because Allah was on their side and then many people joined Islam.

 According to Tafsir ibn Kathir, this surah is equal to 1/4 of the Quran.
 This was the last surah to be revealed, only a few months before Muhammad's death.

 The first ayah means that with God's help, the Muslims prevailed.

 The second ayah means that after the battle crowds of people came to accept Islam.

 The third ayah means that God allowed people to join Islam and gave them a second chance no matter how harsh their crimes are, because God is the all-forgiving to humankind.